-How do we know about the Operation Reinhard camps of Treblinka, Belzec, and Sobibor?
+How do we know about the Operation Reinhard death camps of Treblinka, Belzec, and Sobibor?

 Treblinka, Belzec, and Sobibor during the war:

 Within a month of the opening of Belzec (November 1941), the first extermination camp constructed, reports from the Polish underground began to appear.
 Most importantly, these reports noted that large numbers of Jews were entering the camp and not coming out.
 Similar reports on Treblinka and Sobibor emerged quickly after the Nazis opened these extermination camps.
 The information made its way into the Jewish ghettos and, in 1942, Polish resistance fighter Jan Karski delivered information on the extermination camps to the Western Allies.
 Rumors abounded about the method of murder.
 Wartime publications outside Nazi-occupied Europe reprinted some of the reports.
 Since many wartime reports lacked authoritative information, false or unsubstantiated rumors circulated widely.
 Precise information about the death camps was unpredictable due to Nazi efforts to cover up their crimes as well as the dangerous nature of passing clandestine information in wartime.

 Post-war investigations and testimonies: